mrymsadeghi/AMBIA/README.md

 ## GUI screenshots
 Here are some screenshots of AMBIA GUI showing different stages of analysis with a mrxs format slide image. \
 **Loading the Slide image** \
 Slide image is loaded.
-Ambia detects different mouse brain slices, and now the user can choose which slice to analyse. \
+AMBIA detects different mouse brain slices, and now the user can choose which slice to analyse. \
 ![AMBIA loading slide](models/AMBIA_GUI_01.png) \
 **Cell Detection** \
 Different methods can be implemented in the cell detection module.
 Here as default two methods for each channel is provided.
 The user can choose between methods for each of the green and red channels and parameters can be adjusted in the GUI \